 What does "Permission to Operate" (PTO) mean?

 Permission to Operate (PTO) is the official permission given by a utility company that says a solar system can be connected to the electrical grid.
 They don't give that out easily.
-First, inspectors have to comb through the setup, making sure it matches every rule in the book—local codes, state requirements, and utility standards.
+First, inspectors have to comb through the setup, making sure it matches every rule in the book—local codes, state requirements, utility standards.
 Only when all that’s squared away do you get the official green light.
-Until then, your panels might look great, but they can’t legally send a single watt back into the grid.
+Until then, your panels might look great up there, but they can’t legally send a single watt back into the grid.

 The Importance of PTO